MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_policyengine.md

 **Returns**: A bool that will tell if there any automatic or recommendation rules in the policy

+### GetClassificationScheme function
+Gets if the policy should classify based on the latest.

+**Returns**: An Engine Type that will tell the customer which engine to use

 ### GetLastPolicyFetchTime function
 Gets the time when the policy was last fetched.